awsdocs/amazon-ec2-user-guide/doc_source/efa.md

 **Note**
 Ubuntu 20\.04 supports peer direct support when used with `dl1.24xlarge` instances\.

-The following OS support EFAs with Arm\-based \(Graviton\) instance types:
+The following AMIs support EFAs with Arm\-based \(Graviton 2\) instance types:
 + Amazon Linux 2
-+ RHEL 8
-+ Rocky Linux 8
++ RHEL 8 and Rocky Linux 8
 + Ubuntu 18\.04, 20\.04, and 22\.04
 + SUSE Linux Enterprise 15 SP2 and later

 ## EFA limitations<a name="efa-limits"></a>

 EFAs have the following limitations:
-+ `p4d.24xlarge` and `dl1.24xlarge` instances support up to four EFAs\.
++ All `p4d` instance types support NVIDIA GPUDirect Remote Direct Memory Access \(RDMA\); `p4d.24xlarge` and `dl1.24xlarge` instances support up to four EFAs\.
 All other supported instance types support only one EFA per instance\.
 + For `c7g.16xlarge` Dedicated Instances and Dedicated Hosts are not supported when an EFA is attached\.
 + EFA OS\-bypass traffic is limited to a single subnet\.
 In other words, EFA traffic cannot be sent from one subnet to another\.
 Normal IP traffic from the EFA can be sent from one subnet to another\.
 + EFA OS\-bypass traffic is not routable\.
 Normal IP traffic from the EFA remains routable\.